tdda/tdda/doc/source/tddadiff.md

     come in.
 The lines with `<` are from `bat.txt` and the ones with `>` are from `lamb.txt`.

- - 'Visual' diff tools are similar but usually show the whole of each file side by side, highlighting the specific parts of lines that are different and allowing the two to be scrolled "in sync" even when there are blocks of lines only in one or the other.
+ - ‘Visual’ diff tools are similar but usually show the whole of each file side by side, highlighting the specific parts of lines that are different and allowing the two to be scrolled “in sync” even when there are blocks of lines only in one or the other.
 They often use colour as well (as does `git diff`).